SarthakMakhija/go-lsm/README.md

 5. **Manifest** records different events in the system.
 This implementation supports `MemtableCreatedEventType`, `SSTableFlushedEventType` and `CompactionDoneEventType` event types.
 This concept is used in recovering the state of the
 LSM ([StorageState](https://github.com/SarthakMakhija/go-lsm/blob/main/state/storage_state.go)) when it restarts.
 Check [Manifest](https://github.com/SarthakMakhija/go-lsm/blob/main/manifest/manifest.go).

+6. **SSTable** is the sorted string table.
+It is the on-disk representation of the data.
+An [SSTable](https://github.com/SarthakMakhija/go-lsm/blob/main/table/table.go) contains the data sorted by key.
+SSTables can be created by flushing an immutable Memtable or by merging SSTables (/compaction).
+An SSTable needs to be encoded, the encoding of SSTable in this repository is available [here](https://github.com/SarthakMakhija/go-lsm/blob/main/table/builder.go#L70).
+Check [SSTable](https://github.com/SarthakMakhija/go-lsm/blob/main/table/table.go).

-6. **Bloom filter** is a probabilistic data structure used to test whether an element maybe present in the dataset.
+8. **Bloom filter** is a probabilistic data structure used to test whether an element maybe present in the dataset.
 A bloom filter can query against large amounts of data and return either “possibly in the add” or “definitely not in the add”.
 It depends on M-sized bit vector and K-hash functions.
 It is used to check if the application should read an [SSTable](https://github.com/SarthakMakhija/go-lsm/blob/main/table/table.go#L173) during a get operation.
 Check [Bloom filter](https://github.com/SarthakMakhija/go-lsm/blob/main/table/bloom/filter.go).

-8. **Transaction** represents an atomic unit of work.
+9. **Transaction** represents an atomic unit of work.
 This repository implements concepts to implement ACID properties:
  - [Batch](https://github.com/SarthakMakhija/go-lsm/blob/main/kv/timestamped_batch.go) and [TimestampedBatch](https://github.com/SarthakMakhija/go-lsm/blob/main/kv/timestamped_batch.go) for atomicity.
  - [Serialized-snapshot-isolation](https://github.com/SarthakMakhija/go-lsm/blob/main/txn/transaction.go) for isolation
  - [WAL](https://github.com/SarthakMakhija/go-lsm/blob/main/log/wal.go) for durability.